lgray52/Engineering4_Notebook/README.md

 ``` python
 nums[i, j]
 ```
 That little fact caused a LOT of confusion.
+Most of the rest of anything confusing is in my comments.

 [Back to Table of Contents](https://github.com/lgray52/Engineering4_Notebook#table-of-contents)

 ## Media Test